Pre-school wheeze – Emergency management in children

 • ongoing bronchodilator use more frequently than every two hours

-Consider steroids for pre-school children with a history suggestive of an asthma phenotype e.g. atopy and maternal family history of asthma.
+Consider steroids for pre-school children with a history suggestive of an asthma phenotype e.g. atopy10.

-While the evidence is still evolving, steroids are not currently recommended for pre-school children who present for the first time or infrequently with mild to moderate wheeze.
+While the evidence is still evolving, steroids are not currently recommended for initial therapy of pre-school children who present for the first time or infrequently with mild to moderate wheeze.
+A recent UK metanalysis concluded that Prednisone had a clear benefit at reduced length of hospital stay in children with viral associated wheeze11.

-Prednisolone (Oral) dosing for the treatment of wheeze in pre-school children
+Oral steroid dosing for the treatment of pre-school wheeze in children

 Can extend course to five days if still symptomatic after three-day course